jlesage/docker-makemkv/README.md

 If the beta key is expired, just restart the container to automatically fetch and install the latest one.

+**NOTE**: Once beta key expires, it can take few days before a new key is made available by the author of MakeMKV.
+During this time, the application is not functional.

 **NOTE**: For this solution to work, the `MAKEMKV_KEY` environment variable must be set to `BETA`.
 See the [Environment Variables](#environment-variables) section for more details.